-On July 21st, however, a ray of hope emerged for the English monarch.
-Scouts reported that Wallace’s force had camped near the River Carron near Falkirk.
+However, on 21st July a ray of hope emerged for the English monarch.
+Scouts reported that Wallace’s force had camped alongside the River Carron near Falkirk.
 It was here that Edward finally caught up with Wallace and forced the Scots into a pitched battle.

 Read more Rambling History

 - Unparalleled Carnage: The Battle of The Somme, 1916

 - Through the Smoking Heather: The Battle of Glen Shiel, 1719

 - Who Were Burke and Hare, Edinburgh’s Infamous Killer Duo?